-Rudy Cremonini, (Bologna, 1981).
-The physical evidence of the artist’s trace is one of the most striking aspects of painter Rudy Cremonini’s practice.
-With brushwork a singularly important feature, Cremonini is fore-mostly a figurative painter, but equal to the significance of his subject matter, is his ability to animate the surface of his paintings.
+Rudy Cremonini (born 1981, Bologna) lives and works in Bologna, Italy.
+He is first and foremost a figurative painter, the physical evidence of the brushstroke being one of the most striking aspects of his practice.
+Cremonini’s scenes are notable for their melancholic, even disturbing appearances and only hint at a reality they do not even seem to come from.
+They are reminiscent more of a world of dreams, memories and fears, conjuring up images, which, far from representing reality, surface from the depths of our imagination.
+Equal to the significance of his subject matter, is his ability to animate the surface of his paintings.
 Close examination reveals a ground so active that its abstraction is seductive and absorbing.
-Cremonini traces his brush through paint that is toffee thick, creating little tracks that are often circular or ovoid and open out like topographical lines on a map.
 The painterly nature of Cremonini’s work is extremely inviting.
-It is tempting for the viewer to lose themselves in the buttery grounds, and to be drawn into the abstract world of marks and textures.
+It is tempting for viewers to lose themselves in the “buttery” grounds and be drawn into the abstract world of marks and textures.